 Free online learning resources parents can feel good about

-With school districts across the US closing through the remainder of the school year, many parents are struggling to balance their kids’ learning while working remotely themselves.
+Balancing kids’ learning while working remotely is tough.
 As a mother of two elementary school children who works full time, I find that I am relying on free online learning resources to keep my kids engaged now more than ever.

 There is a lot of content out there, so we have curated some online resources that are free and most importantly, approved by the toughest of critics – my nine and seven-year-olds.